fluxcd/flagger/README.md

 #### Integrations

-- Add support for ingress controllers like HAProxy, ALB, and Apache APISIX
+- Migrate Linkerd, Kuma and other service mesh integrations to Gateway API

 ### Contributing